Last revised: July 1, 2013

-You may be accompanied by one other person of your choice when you come to inspect you file.
+One other person of your choice may accompany you when you come to inspect your file.
 This person must furnish reasonable identification.
 The ICRA may require you to furnish a written statement granting permission to the ICRA to discuss your file in your companion’s presence.

 b) Usted tiene derecho a inspeccionar visualmente durante horas laborales normales según aviso razonable a la Agencia de informes de investigación del consumidor (“ICRA”), sus archivos y toda la información contenida en sus archivos como se prevé en el Código Civil de California.
 El ICRA esta obligado a complacer esta inspección, como sigue:

 - En persona, si usted presenta la identificación adecuada.
 Una copia del archivo estará disponible a usted por una cantidad que no debe exceder los costos reales de copiar.